SELLINDGE MATHS PASSPORT

 The Sellindge Maths Passport is designed to equip children with essential facts needed to progress well in mathematics.
 Its focus matches the first aim of the 2014 curriculum for maths - ensuring mathematical fluency.
 It is a clearly structured, progressive scheme that enables you and your child to be very clear about the next steps in developing their mathematical fluency.

 The passport is broken down into continents, and the children will work through each of these in turn.
-Each continent has a set of objectives that the children will be challenged to meet in turn.
+Each continent has a set of objectives that the children will be challenged to meet.

-The emphasis of the passports is instant recall of facts; they are known 'by heart', with no need for working out the answers.
-This allows children to calculate more efficiently and accurately as they progress in mathematics.
+The emphasis of the passports is instant recall of facts; if they are known 'by heart', with no need for working out the answers, this allows children to use their working memory to calculate more efficiently and accurately, as they progress in mathematics this skill is essential for efficient fluency.

-Class teachers will decide how and when their children will be assessed against their target, but this will be at least weekly.
+Class teachers will decide how and when their pupils will be assessed against their target, but this will normally be weekly.
 The task must be completed within the time limit, with 100% of answers correct.
-Once this has been achieved 3 times, that objective has been met.
+Once this has been achieved the teacher will mark off that objective in their Passport.

 Please help your child to learn the number facts enclosed within their passport.
-If you wish to discuss any aspect of Maths passport please feel free to make an appointment to see me.
+If you wish to discuss any aspect of Maths passport please feel free to see me.
 Many Thanks Miss Goodall.